MlennGarien/800craft/readme.md

 This is a unique Server Software feature that is only found in 800Craft.

 ## Release
-We are expecting to release the software on the 16th of December and any further updates from us will be recieved automatically
+It is now the 16th of December and the first version of 800Craft has been released.
+You can download it here: https://github.com/GlennMR/800craft/downloads